Štadión Pasienky

 Stadion Pasienky is a multi-purpose stadium in Bratislava, Slovakia.
 The stadium holds 11,591 people.
-It is used mostly for football matches and is the home ground of Slovan Bratislava from 2009 to 2018.
+It is used mostly for football matches and was the home ground of Slovan Bratislava from 2009 to 2018.
+At present, it is used by Slovan's reserve and from the summer of 2024, Inter Bratislava, which has played there for almost its entire existence, returned to the stadium.
 The intensity of the floodlighting is 1,400 lux.

 History

 Pasienky Stadium (Slovak for "Pasture Stadium") was built in 1962 as a multi-purpose stadium.
 It was the home ground of FK Inter Bratislava for most of its history, until 2009.
 It was also used for Athletics Grand Prix of Slovakia (IAAF).
 Its current seating capacity is 11,500 people.

 International tournaments

 The stadium hosted four matches of the 2000 UEFA European Under-21 Championship.